William Pūnohu White: Death and legacy

 From 1901 to 1903 White was the proprietor of the Ka Lei Nani Saloon in Lahaina, which was advertised in The Maui News.
 In later life, he moved from Lahaina to Honolulu in 1907.
 After an illness of eight months, he died on November 2, 1925, at his home at 604 Kalihi near North Queen, in Honolulu.

 He was buried in an unmarked grave at the Kaʻahumanu Society Cemetery, next to where his widow (a lifelong member of the society) would later be laid to rest.
 In 2017, historian Ronald William, Jr. raised the funds for a marker for White's grave through a GoFundMe campaign.
 The grave marker was unveiled on August 6, the anniversary of White's birth.

 Despite his popularity in the native community, White was portrayed negatively in the English-language press in his lifetime and in the published histories after his death.
 As a consequence of his opposition to the powers that overthrew the monarchy and later annexed the islands to the United States, White remains obscure in Hawaiian history.
-Recent research efforts in Hawaiian academia using Hawaiian language sources have shed more light on White and many other early Native Hawaiian resistant leaders like him.
+Recent research efforts in Hawaiian academia using Hawaiian language sources have shed more light on White and many other early Native Hawaiian resistance leaders like him.

 In Hawaii's Story by Hawaii's Queen, Liliʻuokalani praised the work of Nāwahī and White: